itsdouges/typescript-transformer-handbook/README.md

 ```

 Let's write a visitor function,
-remember that a visitor function should take a `node`,
+remember that a visitor function should take a `node` of a particular kind (here a `SourceFile`),
-and then return a `node`.
+and then return a `node` of the same kind.
+Note that the `test` parameter of `visitNode` can be used
+to ensure that nodes of a particular type are returned.

 ```diff
 import * as ts from 'typescript';